 When you bring all of these opportunities together, you know what you wind up with?
 You probably guessed it - blended learning.

 Do you see some opportunities we might be missing?
 We’d love to hear about them.

-If you are interested in learning more about this topic, click on the graphic below to check out our Blended Learning Design Certificate course and discover how you can earn your Blended Learning Design Badge.
+If you are interested in learning more about this topic, click on the graphic below to check out our Blended Learning Design workshop and discover how you can earn your Blended Learning Design Badge.